-Elon Musk’s SpaceX lands Starship spacecraft for the first time
+Elon Musk’s SpaceX lands Starship spacecraft in first full successful test flight

 “The Starship has landed,” John Insprucker, SpaceX principal integration engineer, said during the live broadcast.

 It marked the second time SpaceX has landed Starship.
-But a previous version exploded a few minutes after it landed harder than anticipated.
+A previous version exploded a few minutes after it landed harder than anticipated.

 Other versions blew up during crash landings, and one exploded just before touching down — a series of Earth-shattering fireballs that turned the stainless-steel spacecraft into shrapnel.

-Despite those setbacks, Musk has said he was optimistic about the chances of the SN15 flight and the spacecraft’s ability to make it to orbit by the end of this year and eventually transport people.
+Despite those setbacks, Musk has said he was optimistic about the SN15 flight and the spacecraft’s ability to make it to orbit by the end of this year and eventually transport people.
 But, he added, “obviously we need to, like, not be making craters.”

 The lack of a crater this time was a triumph then — not only for SpaceX but for NASA, which is now heavily invested in Starship and will oversee its development after awarding SpaceX a $2.9 billion contract to ferry astronauts to the lunar surface.

-The successful test also served notice, coming as SpaceX finds itself under attack by the two competitors it beat out for the NASA contract: a team led by Blue Origin, the space venture founded by Jeff Bezos, and Dyentics, a defense contractor.
+The successful test also served notice, coming as SpaceX finds itself under attack by the two competitors it beat out for the NASA contract: a team led by Blue Origin, the space venture founded by Jeff Bezos, and Dynetics, a defense contractor.
 (Bezos owns The Washington Post.)

 Both companies have protested the award with the Government Accountability Office, saying the process was flawed and that the space agency should have two providers in case one stumbles.
 They also are lobbying members of Congress and the space agency’s leadership to add funding for another spacecraft that could move astronauts to and from the lunar surface.